jhu-lcsr/good_robot/README.md

 We provide a simple calibration script `calibration_ros.py` to estimate camera extrinsics with respect to robot base coordinates.
 In this project, we are dealing with an eye-on-base calibration (see more explanation of eye-on-base vs eye-on-hand [here](https://github.com/IFL-CAMP/easy_handeye)).
 To do so, the script move the robot to several random positions and orientations within the workspace.

 We are using the PrimeSense Carmine 1.08 for this project.
-If you are using other camera which needs calibration for the depth scale (e.g. Intel RealSense D415), you may refer the calibration method provided by Andy Zeng [here](https://github.com/andyzeng/visual-pushing-grasping).
+If you are using other cameras which need calibration for the depth scale (e.g. [Intel RealSense D415]((https://click.intel.com/intelr-realsensetm-depth-camera-d415.html)), you may refer the calibration method provided by Andy Zeng [here](https://github.com/andyzeng/visual-pushing-grasping).

 Before you start, make sure you have the ROS package [fiducials](http://wiki.ros.org/fiducials) installed.